Skip to content

 Earnings FAQ

-The average UK musician earns around £20,700 a year from music (Help Musicians' Musicians' Census).
-For those earning 100% from music, UK Music puts the figure closer to £30,000.
-Glassdoor UK estimates between £25,000 and £31,000.
-All of these averages hide a sharply unequal distribution.
+The average UK musician earns around £20,700 a year from music (Help Musicians’ Musicians’ Census).
+For those earning 100% from music, UK Music puts the figure closer to £30,000, and Glassdoor UK estimates £25,000–£31,000.
+All of these averages hide a sharply unequal distribution — the live GX Index and our UK market statistics break the spread down by city, band size and event type.

-43% of UK musicians earn under £14,000 a year from music (Help Musicians' Musicians' Census).
-That's below the full-time UK minimum-wage equivalent.
-It is the single most important statistic in the 2026 UK musician earnings picture.
+43% of UK musicians earn under £14,000 a year from music (Help Musicians’ Musicians’ Census) — below the full-time UK minimum-wage equivalent, and the single most important statistic in the 2026 picture.
+To see what individual gigs actually pay right now rather than the annual average, use the live GX Index or the free UK gig rate calculator.

-UK session musicians earn around £49,000 a year on average (Salary Expert UK).
-UK producers earn around £41,000 (Glassdoor UK).
-Both are materially higher than live performers (£20–25k, Indeed UK) because session and production work is repeat-contract work with less reliance on venue-booking networks.
+UK session musicians earn around £49,000 a year on average (Salary Expert UK), and UK producers around £41,000 (Glassdoor UK) — both materially higher than live performers (£20–25k, Indeed UK), because session and production work is repeat-contract work with less reliance on venue-booking networks.
+The GX Index tracks live performer fees by city, use case and band size, and our UK market statistics set the role-by-role context.

 The UK music industry contributes around £8 billion a year in gross value added (UK Music, This Is Music 2025).
-Median musician income, meanwhile, has remained flat in real terms — the paradox at the heart of this report.
+Median musician income, meanwhile, has stayed flat in real terms — the paradox at the heart of this report.
+The wider picture, with sources, is in our UK market statistics.

-Four structural forces pull fees down: streaming payouts flow primarily to labels and publishers, not performers; ~125 UK grassroots venues closed in a single year; post-Brexit touring costs have made EU dates less profitable; and UK music education produces 5–6,000 graduates a year while paid live opportunities haven't expanded in proportion.
-On top of all four, booking access is gated by informal networks.
+Four structural forces pull fees down: streaming payouts flow primarily to labels and publishers, not performers; around 125 UK grassroots venues closed in a single year (Music Venue Trust); post-Brexit touring costs have made EU dates less profitable; and UK music education produces 5–6,000 graduates a year while paid live opportunities haven’t grown in proportion.
+On top of all four, booking access is gated by informal networks — which is exactly what our grassroots venue directory and free venue outreach templates exist to open up.

 See what the live market is paying

 This report tells you what the industry pays on average.
-The GigXchange Index tells you exactly what gigs are paying right now — by city, gig type and band size.
+The GigXchange Index tells you exactly what gigs are paying right now.
 Free, rebuilt nightly.